-Operationally there are a series of decisions that are required to allow services to operate efficiently without seeking approval from Council each time (for example moving budgets, accepting grants or writing off bad debt).
-This Appendix sets out limits and responsibilities for these matters.
+Operationally there are a series of decisions that are required to allow the Council to operate efficiently without seeking approval from Council each time (for example moving budgets, accepting grants or writing off bad debt).
+This appendix sets out limits and responsibilities for these matters.
+The amounts provided are the limits per scheme or project.
+The Chief Finance Officer is responsible for maintaining this document to maintain operational effectiveness (with any changes to limits taken in consultation with the Cabinet Member responsible for Financial matters).
+Any changes to limits should be included within the next financial monitoring report.